 Long Summer Days

-This photo essay titled “Long Summer Days” follows my daughter's journey through childhood as she struggles with the boredom of living as a single child in a small urban community, and in a small home, where we largely choose a device free lifestyle for her.
-These images include subtle undertones and rich metaphors that disrupts the stereotypes of girls, while highlighting Haley's delightfully unselfconscious strength, independence, defiance, and playfulness.
+This photo essay titled “Long Summer Days” follows my daughter's journey through childhood as she struggles with the boredom of living as a single child in the same small home where I grew up.
+We largely choose a device free lifestyle for her, which leads her to explore the world and envelop herself in her imagination and creativity.
+These images include subtle undertones and rich metaphors that disrupts the stereotypes of girls, while highlighting my daughter's delightfully unconsciousness strength, independence, defiance, and playfulness.

 She is at an age where she is developing her strong personality and it is a culmination of all these elements which I am capturing and documenting.